 Blockchain can provide a suitable method of drug traceability through the entire manufacturing and distribution process for reducing the widespread problem of drug counterfeiting and using Blockchain technology to verify adequate storage and transport conditions or to authenticate the quality of medicines.

 7. Recruitment in clinical trials:

-The use of the Blockchain in the healthcare industry improves the quality and effectiveness of clinical trials.
+Using the Blockchain in the healthcare industry improves the quality and effectiveness of clinical trials.
 Trial recruiters often use medical data stored on Blockchain to find patients who benefit from the tested drugs.
-When the practices, they can employ Blockchain to ensure the integrity of the data collected.
-Such a recruitment system could dramatically increase enrollment in clinical trials, as many patients are never conscious of relevant drug trials and are therefore not allowed to participate in them.
+When the practices are, they can employ Blockchain to ensure the integrity of the data collected.
+Such a recruitment system could dramatically increase enrollment in clinical trials, as many patients are unaware of relevant drug trials and are therefore not allowed to participate.

 8. Potential limitations:

-Although it offers many benefits to both patients and providers, the Blockchain still presents some obstacles that it should overcome to eventual widespread adoption within the medical sector.
+Although it offers many benefits to patients and providers, the Blockchain still presents some obstacles that it should overcome to eventually widespread adoption within the medical sector.

 Shaping the Blockchain future in Health Care Industry

 Blockchain is a digital ledger that creates unique opportunities to reduce complexity, enable trustless conversation, and make secure and immutable data.

 Health and Human Services (HHS) are suitable for tracking this speedily evolving field to identify trends and sensitive areas that may require government support for the technology to realize its full potential in health care.